-The Company had liquid assets of €198m available to cover liquidity requirements at 31 December 2022.
+The Company had liquid assets of €186m available to cover liquidity requirements at 31 December 2023.
 Collateral flows due to market movements can materially change this amount.
-Allowing for expected cash inflows over 2023, the impact on the liquidity position of a set of market stresses over 2023 is estimated as follows:
+Allowing for expected cash inflows over 2024, the level of liquid assets is expected to increase to €262m over the one year projection.
+The impact on the liquidity position of a set of market stresses over 2024 is estimated as follows:

-• A 100bps upward movement in interest rates would result in a decrease in liquid assets of €37m, i.e., a decrease in liquid assets from €198m to €161m.

-• A 30% upward movement in equity prices would result in a decrease in liquid assets of €76m, i.e., a decrease in liquid assets from €198m to €122m.
+- A 100bps upward movement in interest rates would result in a decrease in liquid assets of €75m, i.e., a decrease in liquid assets from €262m to €187m. - A 30% upward movement in equity prices would result in a decrease in liquid assets of €91m, i.e., a decrease in liquid assets from €262m to €171m.